I plot all the time–in work and real life.

 What does that mean, specifically, in living with a Christian novelist?

-That means as events tumble in and out of my everyday life, I believe there is a bigger purpose behind them than just doing the laundry, cooking dinner, and maybe writing here and there.
+As events tumble in and out of my everyday life, I believe there is a bigger purpose behind them.

-The pieces fit together in a way I may not recognize, but which I believe are moving to an interesting climax that will change my character.
+The pieces fit together in a way I may not recognize.
+But they are moving to an interesting climax that will change my character.
 You know, like in a character arc?

 Life, plot, and context

-Wikipedia helps us with that definition: “A character arc is the status of the character as it unfolds throughout the story . . .
+Wikipedia explains, “A character arc is the status of the character as it unfolds throughout the story . . .
 Characters begin the story with a certain viewpoint and, through events in the story, that viewpoint changes.”

-Because I see my whole life within the context of God changing and molding my character from rough hewn baby to perfect old lady, I expect to see character improvement.
-The longer I spend reading and studying the Bible, the more I expect to act at least a little like Jesus.
+God is changing and molding my character from rough-hewn baby to perfect old lady.
+Thus, I expect to see character improvement.
+The longer I study the Bible, the more I expect to act at least a little like Jesus.

 Which is why my life is all about plot, even when I’m only doing something as mundane as the laundry.